weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ## Overview

-This page describes how to configure Weaviate's schema, which defines the structure of the data and corresponding indexes in Weaviate.
+This page includes information on how to configure Weaviate's schema, which defines the structure of the data and corresponding indexes in Weaviate.
+For API-specific information, see the [`schema` REST API page](../api/rest/schema.md).

-The schema can contain one or more classes defining a collection of data objects.

 ### Auto-schema